 You know it’s spring when peas and rhubarb are readily available at farmers markets.
 Some of the first produce items of the year, peas and rhubarb are just the beginning of a long list of fresh springs foods to fill our tummies with!

-Eat with the season by stocking up on the following fresh-picked fruits and vegetables while their flavours and nutrient contents are at their peak:
+Eat with the season by stocking up on the following fresh-picked fruits and vegetables while their flavors and nutrient contents are at their peak:

 Tip: Choose plump berries that are free of mold and store them in the refrigerator.
 Wash immediately before eating, but don’t wait too long – berries spoil quickly.